tyster02/Tylephone/README.md

 ## Notes:
 The TylePhone_V1.ino file can be compiled with the arduino IDE and uploaded to an ESP32 (or whatever your preffered IDE is) The .gbr file can be uploaded to any quickfab pcb manufacturer.
+I used JLCPCB.
-I used JLCPCB \(`-`)/ The .stl files are also uploaded to my Thangs page - https://thangs.com/designer/Tyler%20Johnson
+The .stl files are also uploaded to my Thangs page - https://thangs.com/designer/Tyler%20Johnson

 Raw modifiable Onshape project files AND all the necessary hardware links can be found on my website: https://tylerslab.neocities.org/Tylephone